 THE LINK BETWEEN OBESITY AND FLUID INTAKE

-The human body has evolved alongside the food sources around it and extracts from those foods, all the essential nutrients for its survival.
+The human body has evolved alongside food sources and extracts from those sources all the essential nutrients required for its continued survival.

 Water-based fruits and vegetables are key ingredients to the mix as well as fresh flowing natural water.

-This is a poor combination which only confuses the body and leads to dehydration.
+This is a poor combination that only confuses the body and leads to dehydration.

 So how does this occur?

-Typically when we eat man-made carbohydrates, drink alcohol, or eat salt and sugar-laden processed foods, the body cells become starved of water.
-It is at this point that the brain becomes confused as it is visually seeing and tasting the food but receiving incorrect nutritional information.
+Typically when we eat human-made carbohydrates, drink alcohol, or eat salt and sugar-laden processed foods, the body cells become starved of water.
+At this point, the brain becomes confused as it is visually seeing and tasting the food but receiving incorrect nutritional information.

-Mother nature however, ensured that water and nutrition was always available to us in our foods in the form of fresh fruit and vegetables.
+Mother nature, however, ensured that water and nutrition were always available to us in our foods in the form of fresh fruit and vegetables.
 She placed the water here together with the nutrients that we need to survive.